01 of 09

 Shape the Body and Tail of a Miniature Crow or Raven

-To shape the body of your miniature crow or raven, take a small pinch of your modelling material (I am using lightweight air dry clay) and flatten it into a thin roughly rectangular shape.
+To shape the body of your miniature crow or raven, take a small pinch of your modeling material (this example is using lightweight air dry clay) and flatten it into a thin roughly rectangular shape.
 Don't worry about fingerprints on the clay, they will act as 'texture' for the feathers.
 While the clay is still damp, use fine scissors to cut into one end of the rectangle the length you want the feathers for your crow's tail.

 When you have the tail feathers roughly cut out as shown, roll your uncut clay into the shape of a crow or raven body, gathering up the feathers as you roll the clay to form the tail section.
-Check the body measurements on a ruler to make sure your crow body will be roughly the equivalent of 12 to 21 inches (30 - 52 cm) in your chosen scale.
+Check the body measurements on a ruler to make sure your crow body will be roughly the equivalent of 12 to 21 inches (30 to 52 centimeters) in your chosen scale.
 When you have the body shaped in a slightly rounded curve as shown, set it aside to dry.
-I insert a toothpick into the base of my body where one of the legs will go, and set the toothpick in modelling clay until the body dries.
+You can fit a toothpick into the base of the body where one of the legs will go, and set the toothpick in modeling clay until the body dries.

 Note: If you are using epoxy putty, make sure to make two small holes in the bird's body to insert the legs, or see step 8 and insert the legs before you allow the epoxy putty to harden fully.Continue to 5 of 9 below.